qyguo/Wto3l_NanoAOD_Skimmer/README.md

 Modify the logic of the skimmer in this file.

-# Output_tree.py
+# Out_dict.py

-In output_tree.py, choose what branches want to be saved in the skimmed ntuple.
+In out_dict.py, choose what branches want to be saved in the skimmed ntuple.

 # run_skimmer.sh

-Add the names of the datasets you want to skim to dataset_list.
-Also add it it is MC ("1") or not ("0") to isMC.
+Add the names of the datasets you want to skim to the dataset lists.
 Then run run_skimmer.sh to run.